Itheme/TreesAndClustering/README.md

 I've chosen second option for this project.
 ####Median Balancing Method
-Personally I love median filters for their simlisity and results so I implemented this method here.
+Personally I love median filters for their simplisity and results so I implemented this method here.
 Let me show it with pseudographics once again

 ```